-UMaine Highlights - Target Technology Incubator
+UMaine Highlights - Business Incubation

-The second is the Maine Aquaculture Innovation Center operates aquaculture and marine science incubators at both the UMaine Center for Cooperative Aquaculture Research in Franklin, Maine and at the UMaine Darling Marine Center in Walpole, Maine.
+The second is the Maine Aquaculture Innovation Center that operates aquaculture and marine science incubators at both the UMaine Center for Cooperative Aquaculture Research in Franklin, Maine, and at the UMaine Darling Marine Center in Walpole, Maine.

 The Target Technology Incubator

-- Forest Research – Forest Research is a start-up company focusing on economic research of forest-based products and services, including biofuels, biomass, and carbon sequestration.
+UMaine spin-off focusing on economic research on forest-based products/services, including biofuels, biomass and carbon sequestration.

 Target Affiliates Program